 It is a 2022 Spartan Metro Star, Top Mount pump with 1250 gallons of Water/Foam.
 1500 Hale Pump and a Cummins L9 450 horsepower engine.
 A first-out truck Its primary use is for structure fires, car wrecks, and vehicle fires.

 Unit 8 – is a 2008 GMC rescue truck.
 Its primary use is for motor vehicle accidents, industrial accidents, water accidents, logging accidents, Haz-Mat scenes and Search and Rescue.
 It carries portable generators, lighting, rescue and extrication equipment, and rope rescue equipment.
 It also has an air cascade system to refill the air bottles of firefighters at a fire scene.

 Unit 11 is a 2006 Braun Ambulance.
 It carries Advance Life Support equipment and can radio the receiving ER and through telemetry send an EKG (heart reading) straight to the ER.

-Unit 10 – is a 1999 Braun Ambulance.
-It also is Advanced Life Support unit and can communicate with the ER and transmit EKG (heart readings) to the ER.
+Unit 10 – is a 2019 PL Custom Ambulance.
+It also is an Advanced Life Support unit and can communicate with the ER and transmit EKG (heart readings) to the ER.
+Unit 10 – is a 2019 PL Custom Ambulance.
+It also is an Advanced Life Support unit and can communicate with the ER and transmit EKG (heart readings) to the ER.

-Unit 12 – is a Kawasaki 4010 Mule all terrain 4×4 vehicle.
-It is primarily used for brush fires, search and rescue and ATV accidents.
-It is equipped with a 27 gallon water tank and electric pump to fight brush fires.
+Unit 12 – is a Kawasaki 4010 Mule all-terrain 4×4 vehicle.
+It is primarily used for brush fires, search and rescue, and ATV accidents.
+It is equipped with a 27-gallon water tank and an electric pump to fight brush fires.
 It can also be converted by removing the skid load to move injured patients out of rough terrain.